-The European Company Survey (ECS) has been carried out every four years since its inception in 2004–2005 as the European Establishment Survey on Working Time and Work–Life Balance (ESWT).
-The second survey (performed under the new title European Company Survey) was completed in 2009, the third in 2013 and the fourth in 2019 in collaboration with Eurofound’s sister agency Cedefop.
+The European Company Survey (ECS) has been carried out regularly since its inception in 2004–2005 as the European Establishment Survey on Working Time and Work–Life Balance (ESWT).
+The second survey, under the new title European Company Survey, was completed in 2009, the third in 2013 and the fourth in 2019 in collaboration with Eurofound’s sister agency Cedefop.

-- map, assess and quantify information on company policies and practices across Europe on an harmonised basis;
+- map, assess and quantify information on company policies and practices across Europe on a harmonised basis

-- Second ECS in 2009: 30 countries including the 27 EU Member States, Croatia, the Former Yugoslav Republic of Macedonia (FYROM) and Turkey
+- ECS 2009: 30 countries, including the EU Member States, Croatia, North Macedonia and Turkey